James Madison and the Debilitating American Tendency to Make Everything about the Constitution

-The system relied on federal taxation—no longer just duties on imports, but also taxes imposed domestically to create an “internal revenue,” drawn uniformly from the broad interstate mass of ordinary people , and earmarked for making annual interest payments to the small interstate class of rich speculators who had invested in bonds that helped pay for the war.
-The goal was threefold: concentrate the country’s wealth in a few, supposedly especially capable hands, and grow it; put the brakes on the democratic innovations in public finance that had recently gained traction; and flood the separate states with federally unified police power.
-With Hamilton in the executive branch and Madison in the House of Representatives, they’d gained a good foothold for at last achieving those shared goals.
+The system relied on federal taxation—no longer just duties on imports, but also taxes imposed domestically to create an “internal revenue,” drawn uniformly from the people , and earmarked for making annual interest payments to the small interstate class of rich speculators who had invested in federal bonds that helped pay for the war.
+The goal was threefold: concentrate the country’s wealth in a few, supposedly especially capable hands, and grow it; put the brakes on democratic innovations in public finance that had recently gained traction; and flood the separate states with federally consolidated police power.
+With Hamilton in the executive branch and Madison in the House of Representatives, they’d gained a strong foothold for at last achieving those shared goals.

 It didn’t go that way.
 Even the most casual reader of founding history knows that Hamilton and Madison became opponents on pretty much every issue—that the Hamilton-vs.-Jefferson binary, which came to define the fundamental national conflict, is really a Hamilton-vs.-Jefferson-and-Madison binary.
 In Jefferson, Madison found a new partner.
 He spurned everything he and Hamilton had been trying to bring about.
 It was a nasty breakup, and Hamilton didn’t even see it coming.

 Discrimination can sound good.
 The distinction between soldiers, small farmers, and artisans on the one hand and greedy speculators on the other was real.
 Yet the idea made no real sense operationally, and it would have defeated Hamilton’s and Madison’s longstanding effort to make the wealth of the nation a dynamic force.
 Jackson was scoring points by standing up for the little guy and railing against moneymen, yet many of those moneymen were both “original holders” of war bonds and eager “speculators” in the bond and chit markets.
-Discrimination would only have benefited them, while failing to get any money into the pockets of the poorer people whom Jackson claimed to champion.
-The proposal, really a dodge to delay and harass Hamilton, not a serious alternative to his plan, was easily argued down by Fisher Ames of Massachusetts and other Hamilton proxies in the House.
-The proposed discrimination amendment was quickly withdrawn.
-Hamilton had reason to think the House would now pass his system just as quickly.
+Discrimination would only have benefited them, while failing to get any money into the pockets of the poorer people whom Jackson claimed to be championing.

 It was Breakup Phase Two that changed everything—for the founders and for us.

 With funding, assumption, and excise accomplished, Hamilton proposed forming a national bank.
 Madison opposed national banking.
-But this time, instead of vaguely endorsing Hamilton’s general ideas while proposing silly, states-rights-ish alternatives to them, he mounted a full-on opposition to Congress’s ever chartering a bank.
-Now the breakup wasn't tacit but open.
+But this time, instead of vaguely endorsing Hamilton’s general ideas and proposing silly, states-rights-ish alternatives to them, he mounted a full-on opposition to Congress’s ever chartering a bank.
+That made the breakup not tacit but open.